thomaslawless/BCS450-Final/README.md

 # BCS450-Final
 final project for BCS 450
-Abdullah has claimed the curried function
+Abdullah has claimed the curried function.
-Tyler has claimed the polymorphic functions
+Tyler has claimed the polymorphic functions.

 Here is my idea for an approach, we create two classes.
 One will be a Course class that will have variables that describe courses